 If this relatively long-pulse laser emits a Gaussian 12.7 mm diameter beam (1/e2) at 980 nm, then the resulting output has a linear power density of 5.9 W/cm and an energy density of 1.2 x 10-4 J/cm2 per pulse.
 This can be compared to the LIDT values for a WPQ10E-980 polymer zero-order quarter-wave plate, which are 5 W/cm for CW radiation at 810 nm and 5 J/cm2 for a 10 ns pulse at 810 nm.
 As before, the CW LIDT of the optic scales linearly with the laser wavelength, resulting in an adjusted CW value of 6 W/cm at 980 nm.
 On the other hand, the pulsed LIDT scales with the square root of the laser wavelength and the square root of the pulse duration, resulting in an adjusted value of 55 J/cm2 for a 1 µs pulse at 980 nm.
 The pulsed LIDT of the optic is significantly greater than the energy density of the laser pulse, so individual pulses will not damage the wave plate.
 However, the large average linear power density of the laser system may cause thermal damage to the optic, much like a high-power CW beam.

 These power supplies are low noise, linear supplies designed to minimize electrical interference for maximum system resolution.
-They deliver ±15 VDC at 3 A and are configured to accept a mains voltage of 115 VAC (for GPS011-US) or 230 VAC (for GPS011-EC).
-Each power supply is compatible with all of our galvo systems and can power two server driver cards simultaneously.
+They deliver ±15 VDC at 3 A and are configured to accept a mains voltage of 115 VAC (for GPS011-US), 230 VAC (for GPS011-EC), or 100 VAC (for GPS011-JP).
+Each power supply is compatible with all of our galvo systems available above.
 Two 2 m (6.5') power cables are included.

 As an alternative, a standard switching mode power supply may be used for low demand applications.